RiotGear/riotgear.github.io/README.md

 `rg-toast` is a small page level alert that appears over content, then disappears.

 #### Loading
-`rg-loading` blocking overlay of parent container with spinner and configurable message
+`rg-loading` blocking overlay of parent container with spinner and configurable message.

+#### Carousel
+`rg-carousel ` is useful for galleries or cycling around product highlights and junk.

 #### Breadcrumb
 `rg-breadcrumb` produces a configurable list of inline links.

+#### Slides
+`rg-slides` build a slide show presentation.

 #### Sidebar
 `rg-sidebar` is a "off-canvas" slide-in menu.